wko27/blog/_posts/2020-12-04-Firebase_Password_Reset_from_Gmail.md

 locations:
 ---

 Firebase authentication has a useful email/password login option and it's default behavior includes easy ways to trigger password resets.
 One annoyance though is that the invoking the password reset will be sent from *noreply@(project-id).firebaseapp.com* email address.
-This can easily end up in a customer's spam folder or blocked by email filters, etc.
+This can easily end up in a customer's spam folder or blocked by email filters.

 Firebase offers two ways to fix this; one by setting up a custom domain and one by integrating with any SMTP server.
-We'll focus on the second one for today and specifically hooking it up to Gmail.
+We'll focus on the second one for today and specifically hooking it up to Gmail account.

 ![SMTP]({{ site.baseurl }}/assets/img/2020-12-04_firebase_smtp_gmail.jpg){:class="img-responsive"}